 The innovative, two-level Health Sciences Simulation Suite at Mount St. Joseph University complements classroom and clinical learning.

 We've expanded labs and classrooms in a section of Aquinas Hall, incorporating new technology that will take you to the next level of excellence in health sciences.

 Simulation suite, level one

 Wired with state-of-the-art technology, our two expanded Level I labs model typical hospital rooms with beds, overbed tables and beside cabinets.
-Each lab has a working sink, oxygen and suction.
+Each lab has working sinks, oxygen and suction.

 Simulation lab one

 Students simulate patient care using a high-tech mannequin that responds to routine medical interventions and emergencies like cardiac arrest.
 Additional classroom space integrates discussion and faculty evaluation.

 The high-fidelity mannequin mimics human functions including pulse, heart rate and blood pressure.
 The manikin can seize, sweat, talk and produce tears, and has a chest that rises and falls to imitate functions that require intervention.

 Simulation lab two